-Myriad monographs have been written about the foundational tales of rabbinic sages in the Babylonian Talmud as they are the major rabbinic avenue for theological, societal and philosophical issues.
-In Israel and in Hebrew, several such books are published each year, usually centered on the a few famous tales or on a survey of a theme (for a very recent English example, see The Return of the Absent Father: A New Reading of a Chain of Stories from the Babylonian Talmud).
+Myriad monographs have been written about the foundational tales of rabbinic sages in the Babylonian Talmud as they are the major rabbinic avenue for theological, societal, and philosophical issues.
+In Israel and in Hebrew, several such books are published each year, usually centered on a few famous tales or on a survey of a theme (for a very recent English example, see The Return of the Absent Father: A New Reading of a Chain of Stories from the Babylonian Talmud).
 In the Anglophone world the trilogy written by Jeffrey L. Rubenstein (e.g., Talmudic Stories) remains the premier superior exemplar of this form.
 Far fewer volumes have focused on tales of sages in other midrashic compositions (e.g., Genesis Rabbah).
-These are oft discussed in the singular in various papers, in summaries in critical editions, or in the lone dissertation based on one Midrash or tractate (for instance, Form, Function, and Historical Significance of the Rabbinic Story in Yerushalmi Neziqin).
-Any attempt to discuss this genre from a broad perspective in the even less studied later Midrashim, is virtually unheard.
+These are often discussed in the singular in various papers, in summaries in critical editions, or in the lone dissertation based on one Midrash or tractate (for instance, Form, Function, and Historical Significance of the Rabbinic Story in Yerushalmi Neziqin).
+Any attempt to discuss this genre from a broad perspective in the even less studied later Midrashim, is virtually unheard of.
 Most instances are mere comparisons of later recensions of known tales, rather than discussions of seemingly original late exemplars.

-Consequently, the tales this book analyzes then are significant, as they have either never been discussed (e.g., Aḥer and R. Meir in Yalquṭ Pitorn Torah) or have enjoyed one paper or appendix (e.g., Pesiqta Rabbati 14’s Wicked Gentile), and almost exclusively in Hebrew.
+Consequently, the tales this book analyzes are significant, as they have either never been discussed (e.g., Aḥer and R. Meir in Yalquṭ Pitorn Torah) or have enjoyed one paper or appendix (e.g., Pesiqta Rabbati 14’s Wicked Gentile), and almost exclusively in Hebrew.

-This book could also serve as the missing link between volumes that have already appeared in The Brill Reference Library of Judaism, namely between Studies in the Tanḥuma-Yelammedenu Literature and Medieval Midrash The House for Inspired Innovation, none of which focused on the works here studied or on tales in general.
+In filling the general gap in scholarship on late midrashic literature, this book could also serve as the missing link between volumes that have already appeared in The Brill Reference Library of Judaism, namely between Studies in the Tanḥuma-Yelammedenu Literature and Medieval Midrash:The House for Inspired Innovation, none of which focused on the works here studied or on tales in general.

-This book then offers not just accessible English readings of underrepresented tales, but the first window into the worlds and conflicting views of the enigmatic later authors in diverse questions of faith, reward and punishment, piety, men and women, rabbis and non-rabbis, salvation, Jewish history and more.
-The suggested readership then goes beyond students of rabbinics and Judaism to those interested in Jewish religious tales at large.
+This book then offers not only accessible English readings of underrepresented tales, but the first window into the worlds and conflicting views of the enigmatic later authors in diverse questions of faith, reward and punishment, piety, men and women, rabbis and non-rabbis, salvation, Jewish history and more.
+The suggested readership thus extends beyond students of rabbinics and Judaism to those interested in Jewish religious tales at large.

-In closing, I hope the proposed project is deemed worthy, not only due to its case studies’ freshness, but due to an attempt to provide a first wider frame of reference to the late tales of the sages in English that complements existing works on the Talmud and shows how later redactors continue much of it narrative art, such as “patterning”.
+In closing, I hope the proposed project is deemed worthy of acceptance for publication, not only because of its case studies’ freshness, but also due to an attempt to provide a first wider frame of reference to the late tales of the sages in English that complements existing works on the Talmud and shows how later redactors continue much of its narrative art, such as “patterning.”
 The book thus sheds light on the hidden artistry of rarely discussed late rabbinic narratives.
-These authors felt that their imitative artistry, much like those heroes challenged by God in a version of a parable unique to the late Midrash Bereshit Rabbati, is as secondary an imitation of their rabbinic forebears, as a human curtain set with jewels can compare to the starry sky.
+The authors of these tales felt that their imitative artistry, much like those heroes challenged by God in a version of a parable unique to the late Midrash Bereshit Rabbati, is a secondary imitation of their rabbinic forebears, as a human curtain set with jewels can compare to the starry sky.
 Yet jewels their narratives are.

 Sivan Nir, PhD